ekg2/ekg2/README.md

 * logs - multi plugin that allows logging in irssi like format, xml, simple and raw,
 * logsqlite - logging into a sqlite db,
-* logsoracle - logging into an oracle db

-Script languages bindings: Python, Perl, Ruby (under development)
+Script languages bindings: Python, Perl

 Other superb plugins:

-* dbus - basic dbus support (allows creating superb "now-playing" ;) !),
+* autoresponder - a simple captcha for IM
-* sim (using openssl) & gpg & rot13 ;) - these plugins allow encryption within supported protocols,
+* sim (using openssl) & gpg - these plugins allow encryption within supported protocols,
-* xosd - on screen display,
-* rc & httprc_xajax - rc plugins allow remote control of ekg2,
-* xmsg - simple messaging through filesystem (e.g. notifications from other apps),
 * jogger - allows manipulation of JoggerBot via ekg2,
 * mail - checking local maildir/mailbox for new messages,
+* nntp - read usenet news
+* rss - read RSS/Atom feeds
 * sms - sms sending,
-* sniff - built-in sniffer for analyzing protocols

-There are also a few others not mentioned here!
+There are also a few other plugins in development.